mateusz-kloch/skills/README.md

 # SKILLS
 ## A platform to share knowledge!
-### This platform was developed with Django and Django REST framework to let people share and expand their knowledge.
-User are allowed to read articles as guest or their can register themeselve to create their own articles.
+This platform was developed with Django and Django REST framework to let people share and expand their knowledge.
+Users can read articles as guests or can register to create their own articles.
-#### Repository layout:
+### Repository layout:
 ```
 ├── api
 │   ├── __init__.py